drozel/daily-timer-mac/README.md

 - ✅ Editor mode: allows to define the team members, the list is persisted between sessions
 - ✅ Idle mode: choose who is present today, configure the counter value and start the daily as soon as the team is ready
 - ✅ Run mode: picks the next random member from the list and counts down his time.
 Click NEXT to choose the next team member
-- ✅ Admin members: members who always reports at the end.
+- ✅ Finalizer members: members who always reports at the end.
 Helpful for team leads or product owners

 ---